Updated on May 8, 2026

 Risk snapshot

-Possible issue | What it can mean |
+| Possible issue | What it can mean |

-Inflated or incorrect energy specs | Inconsistent results and higher risk of adverse events |
+| Inflated or incorrect energy specs | Uneven results and greater risk of adverse events |

-Fake or unverifiable approvals | Insurance refusal, registration problems, potential enforcement action |
+| Fake or unverifiable approvals | Insurance refusal, registration problems and possible enforcement action |

-Poor manuals and safety design | Training delays, misuse, and client injury exposure |
+| Poor manuals and safety design | Training delays, operator error and client injury exposure |

 03. Aftercare and parts: the quiet killer of margins